The Kosmosis Approach to Crypto Rug Pull Detection: Current Limitations

+We aim to translate the Kosmosis approach into a practical implementation.
 The initial findings of our research on Kosmosis have shown promising results, indicating the potential of our approach in identifying and preventing rug pulls.
-However, recognizing the early stage of our project, there are ample improvement opportunities for Kosmosis in future work.
+However, there are ample improvement opportunities for Kosmosis in future work.

 The generalization, from the exemplary use case to a sophisticated general rug pull classification method, covering various data patterns in the \ac{kg}, is open research.
 Our subsequent endeavor involves the development of an algorithm capable of discerning rug pull warnings at varying confidence levels.
-This pursuit commences with the formulation of an intricate \textsmaller{SPARQL} query.
+This pursuit commences with the formulation of an intricate SPARQL query.
 Furthermore, an alerting system that utilizes the \ac{kg}, constructed with Kosmosis, to alert users before interacting with a potential rug pull project, as described in the user story of Section~\ref{s:use_case}, requires future efforts.

-It will also be necessary to refine the filters used in the ingestion of data from the X Filtered Stream \ac{api}.
+It will be necessary to refine the filters used in the ingestion of data from the $\mathbb{X}$ Filtered Stream \ac{api}.
 The current process of data ingestion depends on the presence of direct links to blockchain addresses in social media posts.
-For instance, the ability to link the user Homer\_eth with the \textit{EtherReapers} smart contract (Section~\ref{sub:extended_user_story}) was solely facilitated by the explicit mention of the smart contract address in Homer\_eth's announcement post on X. This example underscores the limitations of the current approach, which may overlook relevant connections in the absence of direct references.
-Consequently, a more sophisticated approach is required to ensure a broader and still relevant dataset is captured to associate X users with their respective blockchain addresses.
+For instance, the ability to link the user Homer\_eth with the \textit{EtherReapers} smart contract was solely facilitated by the explicit mention of the smart contract address in Homer\_eth's announcement post on $\mathbb{X}$.
+This example underscores the limitations of the current approach, which may overlook relevant connections in the absence of direct references.
+Consequently, a more sophisticated approach is required to ensure a broader and still relevant dataset is captured to associate $\mathbb{X}$ users with their respective blockchain addresses.

 Additionally, the implementation of knowledge fusion, the process of identifying true subject-predicate-object triples \cite{dong2014}, sourced from the blockchain and social media stands out as a critical next step.
-By fusing multiple records representing the same \acl{rwe} into a single and consistent representation \cite{bleiholder2009}, knowledge fusion would allow for a more accurate representation of \aclp{rwe} in the \ac{kg}.
+By fusing multiple records representing the same \acl{rwe} into a single and consistent representation \cite{bleiholder2009}, knowledge fusion would allow for a more accurate representation of \aclp{rwe} in the knowledge graph.